-In 2014, the author applied topology concept, finite-element engineering technique, and nonlinear algebra operations to develop a mathematical metabolism model which contains ten categories including four output categories (weight, glucose, BP, and other lab-tested data including lipid & ACR), and six input categories (food, water drinking, exercise, sleep, stress, routine life patterns and safety measures).
-These 10 metabolism categories include approximately 500 detailed elements.
-He further defined a new parameter referred to as the metabolism index (MI) that has a combined score of the above 10 metabolism categories with 500 elements.
-Since 2012, he has collected and stored ~2 million data of his own body health conditions and personal lifestyle details.
+In 2014, the author applied topology concept, finite-element engineering technique, and nonlinear algebra operations to develop a mathematical metabolism model, which contains ten categories including four output categories (weight, glucose, BP, other labtested data including lipids & ACR) and six input categories (food, water drinking, exercise, sleep, stress, routine life patterns and safety measures).
+These 10 metabolic categories include approximately 500 detailed elements.
+He further defined a new parameter referred to as the metabolism index (MI) that has a combined score of the above metabolic categories and elements.
+Since 2012, he has collected and stored ~2 million data from his own body health conditions and personal lifestyle details.

-He then developed a set of algorithms which include a patient's baseline data (e.g., age, race, gender, family genetic history, medical history, bad habits, etc.) and conducted the following three calculations:
+He then developed a set of algorithms which include a patient's baseline data, such as age, race, gender, family genetic history, medical history, and bad habits along with conducting the following three calculations:

-- 1. Medical conditions individual M1 through M4: i.e. obesity, diabetes, hypertension, hyperlipidemia, and others. - 2.
+- 1. Medical conditions individual M1 through M4: i.e. obesity, diabetes, hypertension, hyperlipidemia and others. - 2.
 Lifestyle details individual M5 through M10. - 3.
 MI scores a combined score of M1 through M10.

-With this mathematical risk assessment model, he can obtain three separate risk probability percentages to offer a range of the risk prediction of having CVD or stroke resulting from metabolic disorders, unhealthy lifestyles, and their combined impact on the human body.
+With this mathematical risk assessment model, he can obtain three separate risk probability percentages to offer a range of the risk prediction of having CVD, stroke, or renal complications resulting from metabolic disorders, unhealthy lifestyles, and their combined impact on the human body.

-It should be noted that, through applications of his academically learned structure mechanics and fluid dynamics and newly acquired biomedical knowledge, he has accentuated the two different situations of CVD/stroke due to blockage or rupture of arteries impacted by glucose, BP, lipid and renal complications caused by damage on micro-vessels or leakage caused by glucose and BP.
+It should be noted that through applications of his academically learned structure mechanics and fluid dynamics along with the newly acquired biomedical knowledge, he has accentuated the two different situations of CVD/stroke due to blockage or rupture of arteries impacted by glucose, BP, & lipids and renal complications caused by damage on micro-vessels or leakage caused by glucose and BP.

-Through his developed predicted weight and glucose (FPG, PPG, A1C) models, he has successfully reduced his glucose level from 280 mg/dL (A1C 10%) during 2010 to 116 mg/dL (A1C 6.4%) during his "no medication" period of 2015-2019.
+Through his developed predicted weight and glucose (FPG, PPG, and A1C) models, he has successfully reduced his glucose level from 280 mg/dL (A1C 10%) in 2010 to 116 mg/dL (A1C 6.4%) for the duration of his "no medication" period from 2015-2019.
 In addition, his ACR has also dropped from 116 mg/g in 2010 down to 8 mg/g in 2018.

-During a particular period of 2018 through 2019, he has attended more than 60 medical conferences located in 50 international cities and presented more than 100 presentations.
-These unusual busy traveling schedules and heavy workload have brought tremendous amount of stress and strain on his body and his health conditions.
-As a result, his overall MI scores have been slightly increased during these two years, although his annual average glucoses still decreased slightly due to his through knowledge and acute attention on his diet and exercise while traveling.
+During a specific period from 2018 through 2019, he attended more than 60 medical conferences located in 50 international cities and presented more than 100 presentations.
+This busy travel schedule and heavy workload have brought a tremendous amount of stress and strain on his body and health conditions.
+As a result, his overall MI scores has been slightly increased during these two years, although his annual average glucoses has continuously decreased slightly due to his through knowledge and acute attention to his diet and exercise during travel.